 So terrified that her hands and feet were beginning to feel numb, Larkins answered weakly, “Yes, ma’am,” and fell into step beside Sloan.
 She felt as if she was falling out of herself as she walked beside the sergeant back into the main building and down the hall to Sloan’s office.
 Once inside, the older woman turned to Larkins, her voice still upbeat and cheery.
 “So, I take it you had quite the night last night, am I right, Skye?”

 Larkins felt the hair on her arms and neck stand up as Sloan said her first name.
 She had never heard Sloan refer to anyone by their first name before.
 There was something disgusting about the way the word rolled from the sergeant’s tongue, like she was polluting the name just by saying it.
 She opened her mouth hesitantly, thinking Sloan expected an answer, but the sergeant continued in that same hideously happy tone, “I figured we’d have a party in here, just you and me.
 Would you like that?”

-“I…” Larkins froze for a moment, knowing that for the millionth time, she had become a victim of one of Sloan’s trick questions.
+“I…” Larkins froze for a moment, knowing that she had become a victim of one of Sloan’s trick questions for the millionth time.
 But if she was going to get fucked over either way, she might as well be compliant and try to minimize the punishment.
 “Yes, ma’am.”

 Sloan’s grin only grew wider.
 “I thought so.
 Come on then, party girl.
 Would you like a drink?”

 She stepped to the small refrigerator that she kept her personal stash of drinks in, taking something out.
 Larkins stared in surprise, recognizing the bottle of Black Frost vodka that Sloan had confiscated from her before.
 She thought that Sloan would have either drunk it or thrown it away.
 “Want some?”
 Sloan asked, giving the bottle a little shake as she held it up.